-My most enduring memory of bowling happened at the Tucson Open in 1990.
+My next fast forward will take us to 1986, which was the first year I bowled in a PBA event, the Tucson Open.
+I won a spot as an amateur that year and in 1988 (I did not try out in ’87) by winning both entry tournaments.
+I officially turned pro in 1989 and my most enduring memory of bowling happened at the Tucson Open in 1990.
 I started the 6-game block pretty slow, shooting a couple of 180s, but I started to find my shot and by the middle of the third game started to throw the ball real well.
 My fourth game I shot 227 and my fifth game was a 259, throwing the last eight strikes in a row.
 I started the final game of the block with the first eleven strikes in a row.
 I’m sitting there with one shot to go for 300 and 19 strikes in a row total.
 Right then I looked up and thanked God for allowing me to shoot a 300 game in front of my parents who were in the audience.
 But there was one problem – the game wasn’t over.
 Overconfident, I let up on my speed and threw a terrible shot, leaving what is called a Greek Church for a 295.
 (For those non-bowlers, a Greek Church is when you go through the nose of the pins and get 5 pins total.)
 If you haven’t heard the collective moans of a few thousand people rooting for you, including your parents…let’s just say you are lucky.
 However, I will say that remains the biggest lesson I have ever learned and I think about it to this day.
 I’m glad it happened the way it did.

 I have a lot of great memories from my bowling days.
 My highest finish in a PBA event was second in the 1989 Merced Open on the Regional Tour, and I have cashed on National Tour.
 However, I could never secure a full time sponsor to stay on tour.
 With the lone exception of bowling the US Open on a whim in 2001, I have not bowled since 1992.
 I never bowled to be a league bowler; I only aspired to be on tour.
 With that possibility fading, so did my desire to bowl.